 Arizona, California, Colorado, Idaho, Kansas, Montana, Nebraska, New Mexico, Nevada, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington and Wyoming.
-For control of annual and perennial broadleaf weeds, apply 1.0 to 2.0 qts (0.93 to 1.87 lbs ae/acre of CLEAN AMINE per acre in approximately 20.0 to 100 gals of water per acre.
+For control of annual and perennial broadleaf weeds, apply 1 to 2 qts (0.94 to 1.87 lb ae/acre of CLEAN AMINE per acre in approximately 20 to 100 gals of water per acre.
 Treat when weeds are young and actively growing before the bud or early bloom stage.
 For harder-to-control weeds a repeat spray after 3 to 4 weeks using the same rates may be needed for maximum results.
 Apply no more than two treatments per season.